Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Jason P. Rhode - Cirrus Logic, Inc.

-And then, I would just add into that.
-Certainly, along with earnings, there's more leverage on that line.
+And then, I would just add into that that certainly, along with earnings, there's more leverage on that line.
 As we grow, we're trying to keep a pretty tight lid on SG&A and we're a fairly conservative bunch, no matter how you look at it.
-So, with earnings, as well as cash flow generation, there should be some good leverage there as we grow and we've certainly benefited a great deal from that over the past couple of years.
+So, with earnings, as well as cash flow generation, there should be some good leverage there as we grow, and we've certainly benefited a great deal from that over the past couple of years.

 Tore Svanberg - Stifel, Nicolaus & Co., Inc.